ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/target.md

 1. Add your target port.
    1. Create the directory structure.
    1. Add an entry for the target in `mbed_rtx.h`.
-   1. Add startup code and CMSIS headers, NVIC headers and **all** relevant drivers from CMSIS specifications.
+   1. Add startup code, CMSIS headers, NVIC headers and **all** relevant drivers from the CMSIS specifications.
    1. Implement APIs, HAL, the system clock configuration and any other additional clocks.
    1. Add toolchain-specific linker descriptions.
 1. Add peripherals and pin names for the target.